23 (number): Mersenne numbers

-R23 is the third decimal repunit prime after R2 and R19, followed by R1031.

 In geometry

 The Leech lattice Λ24 is a 24-dimensional lattice through which 23 other positive definite even unimodular Niemeier lattices of rank 24 are built, and vice-versa. Λ24 represents the solution to the kissing number in 24 dimensions as the precise lattice structure for the maximum number of spheres that can fill 24-dimensional space without overlapping, equal to 196,560 spheres.
 These 23 Niemeier lattices are located at deep holes of radii √2 in lattice points around its automorphism group, Conway group $\mathbb C_{0}$.
 The Leech lattice can be constructed in various ways, which include: